roya0045/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

 not have to match with the original geometry type and you can add several differently modified symbol layers on top of each other.

+The rendering of the geometry may also be done in different reference system by changing the units used.
+By default map units are used, but drawing units, such as: mm, pixels, inches and points can also be used to render the features.

 Some examples:

 ::